Pegasus Shell

 Explanation:

 • This command outputs the current environmental variables of the table.
 Please use use [app_name] to select a specific table before executing this command.
-For reference, see get_app_envs.

 Examples: